Site icon Our Breathing Planet

 Verdon Gorge Physical Description

 Its own geological structure additionally aids in the coloring of the water that flows through it, though.
-That’s because the walls along its length primarily consist of the relatively soft mineral limestone.
-The slow erosion of these serves to enhance the natural color.
+That’s because the walls along its length primarily consist of the relatively soft mineral called limestone.
+The slow erosion of these serves to further enhance the natural color.

 Source: http://bit.ly/2S5Vr6K Public Domain Image